 Figure 2.
 GitHub Desktop preferences dialog with the ‘install command line tools button.

-Next, enter the name of your new repository.
+Next, enter the name of your new project (repository).
 Consider the name of the Grav project you will eventually be storing when choosing the name.
-Once you enter the repository name press the ‘Next Step’ button.
+Once you enter the project name press the ‘Create Project’ button.

-You will next need to make the initial commit to your newly created Beanstalk repository.
+You will next need to make the initial commit to your newly created GitLab project.
 Launch the command line interface for the Mac OS, which is the ‘Terminal’ app, or if you are on Windows launch the ‘Git Shell’ app which would have been installed along with GitHub Desktop (within the same application folder).

 To streamline the need to navigate directories during this process, I would suggest you place your previously unzipped Grav Skeleton folder to where you wish to eventually maintain it (e.g. in your ‘Documents’ folder).
 For this operation you will be using the ‘cd’ command, which is for change directory.
 In your CLI enter ‘cd’, press the space bar, and then drag-and-drop the folder that contains your Grav Skeleton folder (not the actual Grav Skeleton folder) onto the CLI window.
 With the full path to the folder now after the ‘cd’ command press the ‘Return’ key.